microsoft/NetPerfTest/README.md

 Now that our pre-requisites have been met, we can start the testing process.
 First, we must generate a bunch of relevant networking tests between these machines.
 Create a folder that will hold the output of these scripts, say: C:\Temp\MyDirectoryForTesting.
-Now that the folder is created, we’re ready to generate the commands using the PERFTEST cmdlet :
+Now that the folder is created, we're ready to generate the commands using the PERFTEST cmdlet :

 ```PowerShell
 .\PERFTEST.PS1 -DestIp DestinationMachineIP -SrcIP SourceMachineIP -OutDir "C:\Temp\MyDirectoryForTesting"